Describly/fastapi-auth-custom/README.md

 - Start the Docker Desktop
 - Clone the Project into your local machine
 - Open Terminal (Mac & Linux), for windows open PowerShell, and navigate to Project Folder
+- Switch to `nextauth-app` branch by using the git command `git checkout nextauth-app`
 - Run `docker-compose build`
 - Once docker build is finished, run `docker-compose up` or `docker-compose up -d`